Advertisement

 Spinning and conventional reels for fishing with jigs

 Jigging enthusiasts fish both spinning and conventional reels.
-Among conventionals favored by serious jiggers, the Accurate Valiant series (left) and Studio Ocean Mark reels (right) are particularly popular.
+Among conventionals favored by serious jiggers, the Accurate Valiant series (left) and Studio Ocean Mark reels (right) are popular.
 Jon Whittle / Sport Fishing

 Advertisement

+Performance differences between the two types of reels aside, cost can be a factor, Wong says: “It’s a fact that a premium spinning reel will cost more than a premium twin-drag conventional.”
 You want a jigging reel to be machined with tight tolerances: “no back play or handle slop,” as Ortiz puts it.
 He also says he prefers a taller, narrow-spool reel because it gives you a more consistent rate of retrieve.
 In wide-spool reels, the smaller line-on-spool diameter you’re left with when fishing deep means fewer inches per crank.
 Star-drag conventional reels are fine, but experts tend to prefer lever drags.

 Rod bent over while fishing